pimsmath/m2pi.ca/content/project/2024/compilogic/index.md

 title: "Complilogic"
 subtitle: Automated BC Building Codes Compliance
 summary: |
-  The intention for this problem is to develop a digital platform to assist architects to develop designs that will comply with the BC Building Code.
-In later stages, same platform will be utilized by municipalities to verify submitted designs comply with the building code.
+  The goal of the Math to Power Industry Problem is to develop an algorithm that will determine the construction requirements per Sub-section 3.2.2 of the BC Building Code
 authors:
 tags:
   - '2024'